 This WASING 55L Internal Frame Backpack is very popular, no surprise in view of its price, but you have also seen some of its great features described above, and it has received a huge number of reviews by customers.
-Only on Amazon you can see around 260 and the average rating is a very respectable 4.2/5.
+Only on Amazon you can see hundreds of reports with a very high average rating.

 - Gender: unisex.

 - Weight: 2 lb 14 oz (1.3 kg).